crate/cratedb-guide/docs/integrate/kestra/tutorial.md

 ## Wrap up

-If you need to automatically manage CrateDB data pipelines, [kestra.io](http://kestra.io/) can be a good choice.
-It allows you to specify workflows without requiring coding skills.
-Furthermore, it supports integrations with various systems including Postgres (and CrateDB), Kubernetes, Docker, Git, and many others.
+If you need to automatically manage CrateDB data pipelines, [kestra.io](https://kestra.io/) is a good choice.
+It lets you define workflows without writing code and integrates with Postgres (and CrateDB), Kubernetes, Docker, Git, and more.

 In this tutorial, we have also shown how to deploy your CrateDB cluster in a few clicks.
 If you want to try it out and enjoy all of the CrateDB features, sign up for the [CrateDB Cloud](https://console.cratedb.cloud/?utm_campaign=2022-Q2-WS-Free-Trial&utm_source=website&utm_medium=free-trial-overhaul&hsCtaTracking=a7e2a487-cfb9-4a50-8e75-3029b9e176fb%7C7863166c-05e4-4334-9dd5-58dfdd6e78c1) trial.